-The Company (which is registered in the Cayman Islands) is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and acts as the issuer of long-term debt securities in order to raise finance for Yorkshire Power Group Limited, its immediate parent company, and other companies in the Northern Powergrid Group.
-The Company met its obligation to make the annual interest payment on its debt securities on 5 August 2019.
+The Company (which is registered in the Cayman Islands) is part of the Northern Powergrid Holdings Company group of companies (the "Northern Powergrid Group") and acts as the issuer of long-term debt securities in order to raise finance for Yorkshire Power Group Limited ("YPG"), its immediate parent company, and other companies in the Northern Powergrid Group.
+The bonds are guaranteed by both YPG and Yorkshire Electricity Group plc.
+The Company met its obligation to make the annual interest payment on its debt securities on 4 August 2020.

-The profit after tax for the financial year ended 31 December 2019 was £415,000 (2018: £445,000).
-The adverse variance was mainly due to lower finance income in 2019, having paid a dividend in the prior year which reduced comparative interest earning cash and cash equivalents during the whole of 2019.
+The profit after tax for the financial year ended 31 December 2020 was £317,000 (2019: £415,000).
+The adverse variance was mainly due to lower finance income in 2020, receiving less variable interest on its loans to other group undertakings due to a marked reduction in the 1 month LIBOR rate, upon which such interest received strongly depends, in the current year.